mustafaacikyol/Javascript_Games/README.md

 If the snake hits the wall or itself, the game is over.

 When the button is pressed, the game starts again and the scoreboard is reset.

+### 09. Space Invaders Game
+You can start the game by clicking the start/restart button.

+There is a shooter located in the lower part of the frame in the game.

+The shooter moves with the right and left arrow keys.

+He shoots with the up key.

+When the game starts, the total number of 30 invaders descends from the top.

+You can destroy the invaders by shooting with the Shooter.

+If one of the invaders reaches the same line as the shooter, you lose the game.

+If you manage to destroy all the invaders before they reach the line where the shooter is located, you win the game.